Get Creative By Stepping Out of Your Comfort Zone

 - Compose a newspaper column

-If you turn off the TV, unplug your video games, and close your web browser, you could probably do all of these writing exercises in a single weekend.
+If you turn off the TV, unplug your video games, and close your web browser, you could probably do all of these in a single weekend.

 What are you waiting for?
-You’ve got your writing exercises.
+Get out of your comfort zone and get creative.
 Now go start writing!